AarsalAM/AarsalsBookStoreFinal/readme.txt

 I added a new interface, this time called IUnitOfWork to the IRepository folder.
 I used that interface to build a new class UnitOfWork.
 I added code to make it accessible to the project in the Startup.cs file.
 I was having errors with accessibility.
 I fixed this by setting both interface classes as public.

+I added the CategoryController in the Admin area.
+This controller uses the IUnitOfWork interface.
+In the same Admin area, I created a new Index view.
+I modified the generic index code with html given to me.
+I then both added the category menu item and then move it into the dropdown menu I had created before.